pragtical/pragtical.github.io/docs/developer-guide/introduction.md

 Pragtical has little functionalities without plugins — anything that can be implemented as plugins can and _will_ be implemented as one.

-Pragtical is mostly written in Lua 5.4.
+Pragtical is mostly written in Lua.
 If you want to write plugins, you need to know how to write Lua.
 There are various resources such as the [Lua 5.4 Reference Manual][1], [Programming in Lua][2], [Learn Lua in 15 Minutes][3],